culdo/culdo/README.md

 - 🌱 I love coding and Unix-like software, and make a lot of side-projects shared on Github.
 - ⚡ My favorite news site is Hacker News.
-- 💡 I'm now interesting in Blockchain and Git commit chain combination.
+- 💡 I'm now interesting in Startups.

 <!--